-APPENDIX B

-HOTLINE STEPS

-You contact the Hotline, which is always available, via the web, www.odhotline.com or your local access number.
+STEP 1: Contact the Compliance Hotline, which is always available, via the web, theodpcorp.com/compliancehotline or your local access number.

 Country Local Number

 U.S. or Canada 866-634-6854 Direct Dial

-China - North 108-888
+China - North 108-888 then dial:

-China - South 10-811
+China - South 10-811 866-634-6854

-0-800-011-4114 then dial:

-Costa Rica 0-800-228-5288 (English) 866-634-6854

-0-800-228-8288 (Spanish) 000 001 0001

-India 000-117

-Mexico 001-855-677-5805 Direct Dial

-STEP 2: Your concern is captured by an independent, third-party program administrator who specializes in Hotline case management.

-STEP 3: The third-party will capture your concerns or the incident in question, including details such as location, time, and people involved, and so forth.
-You can choose to remain anonymous (where permissible by local law) with your submission.

-STEP 4: The third-party provider submits the report to the Company electronically.
+- STEP 2: Your concern is captured by an independent, third-party program administrator who specializes in hotline case management. - STEP 3: The third-party will capture your concerns or the incident in question, including details such as location, time, and people involved, and so forth.
+You can choose to remain anonymous (where permissible by local law) with your submission. - STEP 4: The third-party provider submits the report to the Company electronically.
 You are not identified in any way if you have chosen to remain anonymous.
-You are given a report key and password that are used to identify the report you generated.

-STEP 5: The Company Compliance Department reviews the report and assigns an investigator to it.

-STEP 6: The investigator researches the incident in accordance with the Company policies and guidelines and will follow the incident until it is closed.

-STEP 7: You can contact the Hotline with the report key and password given to check case status at any time.
+You are given a report key and password that are used to identify the report you generated. - STEP 5: The Compliance Department reviews the report and assigns an investigator to it. - STEP 6: The investigator researches the incident, in accordance with the Company policies and guidelines, and will follow the incident until it is closed. - STEP 7: You may contact the Hotline with the report key and password to check the case status at any time.

-Title: Code of Ethical Behavior Date Approved: 7/1/2020 Owner: Global Compliance Department

-We encourage our associates to contact the Hotline to report any concerns about unethical behavior in the workplace such as fraud, policy violations, workplace misconduct or violations of the law.
+We encourage our associates to contact the hotline to report any concerns about unethical behavior in the workplace such as fraud, policy violations, workplace misconduct or violations of the law.
 Such reports help us address issues in the workplace and allow the company to take action to resolve actions or behaviors that could potentially harm others or the company.
-We understand that you may have questions about what actually happens when you contact the Hotline, so we have created this outline to explain the process.
-FOR CONSIDERATION It is your responsibility to retain your report key and password in order to check on the status of resolution for your concern.
-This is especially important if you choose to report a concern to the company anonymously, as we have no other way to contact you.
+We understand that you may have questions about what happens when you contact the Hotline, so we have created this outline to explain the process.

+It is your responsibility to retain your report key and password in order to check on the status and resolution for your concern.
+This is especially important if you choose to report a concern anonymously, as we have no other way to contact you.